Let’s Go to The Ex: A 2026 CNE Toronto Guide

 Best Things to Do at the CNE Toronto

 Looking for the perfect mix of fun, food, and unforgettable moments?
 You’ve found it.
 The CNE is packed with can’t-miss experiences whether it’s your first time or an annual tradition.
-Here are my top picks to help you plan the ultimate visit.
+Here are my top local picks to help you plan the ultimate visit.

 1. Warrior’s Day Parade